2 weeks in Italy: the perfect itinerary

 Venice is known for its unique position on the Venetian lagoon, in the Adriatic Sea, and for being built on hundreds of small islands, connected by fascinating bridges.

-If you have the chance, get to the top of the Campanile too, to get breathtaking eye-bird views of Venice and the lagoon and to Rialto Bridge for an unforgettable sunset on the Grand Canal.
+If you have the chance, get to the top of the Campanile too, to get breathtaking bird’s-eye views of Venice and the lagoon, and to Rialto Bridge for an unforgettable sunset on the Grand Canal.

 Since there are many spots to visit in Venice, one of the popular highlight tours are a great activity to take on – you can see the city’s major highlights with pre-reserved tickets to avoid any hassle.

-Venice is much more than these popular places though, and we invite to literally get lost in its narrow streets and ‘piazzas’ (you will find that your GPS won’t work properly on these streets anyway!).
+Venice is much more than these popular places, though, and I invite you to literally get lost in its narrow streets and ‘piazzas’ (you will find that your GPS won’t work properly on these streets anyway).

 See all the stops in our Venice itinerary which you can read here:

-Stay at Duodo Palace, an elegant historical palace near St. Mark’s Square and La Fenice theatre, to enjoy the best of the San Marco neighborhood.
+Stay at Duodo Palace, an elegant historical palace near St Mark’s Square and La Fenice theatre, to enjoy the best of the San Marco neighbourhood.

 How to get from other destinations to Venice